 - diluting eucalyptus oil in boiling water and inhaling the steam

 Chest rubs containing eucalyptus oil are available to buy online.

 Rosemary is a common garden herb.
 Like eucalyptus, it contains the compound cineole.

-A study published in the journal Cough found that cineole may help to break up mucus and reduce inflammation.
+A study published in the journal Cough found that cineole may help to

 3. Peppermint essential oil